barecode/Boost-Spring-Boot/README.md

 ## Create a Docker image

-Docker is a very popular deployment technology.
-Docker enables developers to package applications into a deployable image.
+Docker is a wonderful deployment technology.
+Docker enables developers to package applications into a repeatably deployable image.
 The Docker image behaves consistently no matter where it is deployed.
 The consistent behaviour makes Docker ideal for continuous delivery pipelines, because the application behaves the same between development, QA and production.
 Since the Docker image works the same way everywhere, it makes Docker ideal for delivering on the age old saying 'it works on my machine!' :)

 The `boost-maven-plugin` makes it easy to build a Docker image for your Spring Boot application with minimal knowledge of Docker.
 All that is required is to have Docker installed.
 Follow the Docker [Getting Started instructions](https://www.docker.com/get-started) to install Docker on your system.